 Treaty and Aboriginal Rights Committee Terms of Reference

-The Treaty and Aboriginal Rights Committee (TARC) is a relatively new committee of the Mississaugas of the Credit First Nation (MNCFN).
-TARC was established to provide guidance to staff, direction to the MNCFN Negotiating Team, and to provide recommendations to Chief and Council to strengthen the assertion of jurisdiction within traditional territory based upon a strong rights-based agenda and advocacy with the governments of Ontario and Canada, as well as key private sector proponents.
+The Treaty and Aboriginal Rights Committee (TARC) is a relatively new committee of the Mississaugas of the Credit First Nation (MCFN).
+TARC was established to provide guidance to staff, direction to the MCFN Negotiating Team, and to provide recommendations to Chief and Council to strengthen the assertion of jurisdiction within traditional territory based upon a strong rights-based agenda and advocacy with the governments of Ontario and Canada, as well as key private sector proponents.

-The Committee’s core mandate is to develop strong, integrated and effective strategies for the advancement of Mississaugas of the Credit First Nation (“MNCFN”) Treaty and Aboriginal Rights advocacy.
+The Committee’s core mandate is to develop strong, integrated and effective strategies for the advancement of Mississaugas of the Credit First Nation (“MCFN”) Treaty and Aboriginal Rights advocacy.

 2.1 MNCFN Treaty and Aboriginal Rights Strategy